-Jersey Line Films is a film and television production company founded and operated by award-winning filmmaker George Roy
+A documentary television company founded and operated by three-time Peabody Award winning filmmaker George Roy

 When it Was a Game — HBO